litestar-org/litestar/docs/usage/route-handlers.rst

 Default signature namespace
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Starlite automatically adds some names to the signature namespace when parsing signature models in order to support
+Litestar automatically adds some names to the signature namespace when parsing signature models in order to support
 injection of the :ref:`handler-function-kwargs`.

 These names are: